glennmckechnie/weewx-wxobs/README.md

    sudo /etc/init.d/weewx start
    </pre>

 4. It should work after that restart (and the report cycle has run).
+If your database and units satisfy the requirements it will be usable without further tweaks.
+If the database or detected units differ from delta-T's native units then a check is required and this will be displayed on the report page, it should be unmissable!

+__DON'T PANIC!__  Read it, follow the directions, make the changes (if required) and when done, turn the message off from within the skin.conf file.

-If everything is detected and is usable without further tweaks, it should present its report page at weewx/wxobs/index.php.
+, it should present its report page at weewx/wxobs/index.php.

    Read and understand the options in wxobs/skin.conf There are optional variables that you can configure and a suggestion on report timing.